 Think about Your Mobile Audience

 According to comScore’s 2019 U.S. Mobile App Report, mobile users now account for 60% of all online traffic.
 This means you need to put mobile users’ needs to work when writing your content.
-Keep two things in mind:
+Keep two things in mind for lawyer website design:

 - Mobile users are impatient.
 They want to quickly find the information they are seeking.
 Let them know they have found the right resource immediately upon landing on your site.
 Write engaging headlines that grab their attention.
 Follow those headlines with short, succinct sentences and paragraphs.
 Avoid filler content.
-Do not use overt marketing phrases.
+Do not use overt marketing phrases in your law firm website design or content.

 - Mobile screens are small.
 There is very little room on a mobile screen when compared to desktop monitors.
 Nielsen Norman recommends prioritizing content in a way that helps mobile viewers find what they want without having to wade through unnecessary text.
 Determine what your most important message is and then make sure you deliver that information first.